Instability of nondiscrete free subgroups in Lie groups

-The case of $PSL_2(\mathbb C)$ is already nontrivial (in some sense, this is a first nontrivial case).
-In this case the previous argument cannot be applied, since the elliptic elements in $PSL_2(\mathbb C)$ are nowhere dense.
-At the same time, there is a short proof of Theorem 1.1 for dense subgroups in $PSL_2(\mathbb C)$ that uses holomorphic motions and quasiconformal mappings.
-We present it in Section 5. \end{remark}
+The case of $PSL_2(\mathbb C)$ is the first nontrivial case in some sense: the elliptic elements in $PSL_2(\cc)$ are nowhere dense.
+Theorem \ref{thth} for $PSL_2(\cc)$ follows from theorem A in \cite{sul} (see Theorem \ref{sull} in Subsection 3.2 below).
+The proof in \cite{sul} is based on a very beautiful idea using quasiconformal mappings. \end{remark}

+In Sections 4 and 5 we prove the next generalization of Theorem \ref{thth} for the following representations of finitely-generated, but not necessarily free groups to linear algebraic groups.

+\begin{theorem} Let $\G$ be a finitely-generated group and $G$ be a real semisimple linear algebraic group.
+Let $\rho:\G\to G$ be an injective representation.
+Let the Lie subgroup $\overline{\rho(\G)}$ contain the identity component of $G$ and have no nontrivial connected normal Lie subgroups.
+Let the centralizer of $\overline{\rho(\G)}$ in the complexification $G_{\cc}$ of $G$ coincide with the center of $G_{\cc}$.
+Let the character variety $\xgg$ have dimension at least $dim G$ at $[\rho]$.
+Then $\rho$ is a limit of non-injective representations. \end{theorem}